Workers’ Compensation Benefits in Arizona

 If you were forced to miss time at work as a result of your job-related injury, you could receive benefits that cover some of your lost wages.
 How much you receive is based on your average monthly wage, which can include tips, overtime, meal allowances, and lodging expenses.

-Workers’ comp benefits typically provide two-thirds of your average wages, subject to a monthly cap that is set by the state of Arizona every year.
+Workers’ comp benefits in Arizona typically provide two-thirds of your average wages, subject to a monthly cap that is set by the state of Arizona every year.

 It’s important to know that you are not eligible to recover benefits for lost wages for your first seven days of missed work unless you miss a total of 14 days or more.

 For example, if you are out of work for nine days, you could only recover lost wages for Days 8 and 9.
 If you miss work for 14 days or more, you can receive wage-loss benefits from the date of your injury for the entire time you are out of work.